 No doubt you’ve seen jade rollers on the shelves of your favorite beauty supply store.
 Usually it comes as a two-sided tool with one big and one little jade bead on each side.
 Although it may be one of the hottest new beauty crazes, its origin goes back literally hundreds of years and is said to have started in the Qing dynasty in China.
 As it does today, the jade roller was thought to have anti-aging powers and an ability to keep skin looking young, among other things.
 However, back then it was largely a tool of the elite.

 A true jade roller should be made out of real jade.
 Although most jade rollers are very affordable, if it’s a little too cheap, you’re probably not buying real jade.
 How can you tell otherwise?
 Well, nature, while wonderful, isn’t flawless, so if the jade in your jade roller looks a little too perfect, it could be fake.

-What are the benefits of a jade roller?
+What Are the Benefits of a Jade Roller?

+Jade rollers do a lot more than just look cute on your vanity.
 Here are just a few benefits of a jade roller:

 How to Use a Jade Roller

 Using a jade roller correctly is really simple.
 Always be sure to roll upwards and out towards the sides of your face rather than towards the middle or down.
 The goal is to lift your skin and help move toxins out.

 1. First, apply a serum, like our Nectar of the C vitamin C serum, or face oil on your skin.
 This will help make the roller glide over the skin more smoothly and will help move the serum or oil into your skin.